 Abby & Libby were best friends.
 They both attended the same school and hung out together whenever possible, like most best friends.
 On February 13, 2017, they were home on a school administrative day.
 It was one of those unplanned days off from school, an extra left over from snow days not taken.
 This would have been a day that most companies and businesses were open.
 It was a general work day in other words.
 It was a day that not everyone had on their calendar; only those in the local area who may have the need to know the school year calendar, for example.
 On this day, it was unseasonably nice out for this time of year.
 Because of this, the girls asked to go hiking at a popular hiking trail that afternoon.
 They would only be gone for maybe 2 hours, with family dropping them off and family picking them up.
 It was a spur of the moment trip to a place they both loved.
 It was a place populated by others, including kids their age and known to be safe.

 They were dropped off just before 2 pm that day.
-However, when 3:15 came around, they were unable to be located when family came for pickup.
+However, when 3:15 came around, they were unable to be located when family began calling and texting and came for pickup.
 After realizing that the girls were not answering calls, family members walked the trails.
 Other family members were notified and the police were called.
 The response was fast and immediate.
 By 4:15, many family members were already arriving and searching the entire area.
 They searched until after dark.
-Less than 24 hours after they went missing, both girls were found murdered near the trail a few hundred yards from the large bridge on the trails. .
+They began searching again at daylight the next morning.
+There were hundreds of searchers.
+Less than 24 hours after they went for a fun day out hiking, both girls were found murdered near the trail a few hundred yards from the large bridge on the trails. .

 What We Know